Articles

 August 8, 2023

-With a history of both fire fighting and as a paramedic, Justin Magill has experienced firsthand the unmet need of being armed with the necessary information required to know where to go and what to navigate when responding to an emergency.
+With a history of both firefighting and as a paramedic, Justin Magill knows firsthand the unmet need to have the necessary information required to know where to go in a building and what to be concerned with when responding to an emergency.
+However, the historical methods of creating and maintaining pre-plans have made it difficult to create and keep plans up to date.
+Based on some online research Justin had done, he came across a much better way to create and manage pre-plans.

 Justin Magill